Banda Machos

-The band specializes in the Technobanda genre.
-They are best known for popularizing the Quebradita dancing style that became popular in the 1990s in Mexico and the United States.
+The band specializes in the technobanda genre.
+They are best known for popularizing the quebradita dancing style that became popular in the 1990s in Mexico and the United States.

-Their songs are often satirical, filled with sexual innuendos and of double entendres.
-Some of these include "Las Nachas", "Me Llamo Raquel", "El Próximo Tonto" and "La Manguera", "Sigues Siendo La Reina".
+Several of their songs are satirical, filled with sexual innuendos and of double entendres.
+Some of these include "Las Nachas", "Me Llamo Raquel", "La Manguera", and "La Secretaria".

 The band has been together for over 30 years and has recorded over 29 albums.